noroddsto/icon_link/README.md

 # IconLink

-Adds view helper methods that enables icon option for link_to and form submit buttons.
+Adds view helper method that enables icon option for link_to and form_tag.
 Meant to be used with Font Awesome or Twitter Bootstrap.

 ## Installation